elastic/elastic-package/README.md

 Use this command to clean resources used for building the package.

-The command will remove built package files (in build/), files needed for managing the development stack (in ~/.elastic-package/stack/development) and stack service logs (in ~/.elastic-package/tmp/service_logs).
+The command will remove built package files (in build/), files needed for managing the development stack (in ~/.elastic-package/stack/development) and stack service logs (in ~/.elastic-package/tmp/service_logs and ~/.elastic-package/profiles/<profile>/service_logs/).

 ### `elastic-package create`